owasp-amass/oam-tools/README.md

 ## Troubleshooting [![Chat on Discord](https://img.shields.io/discord/433729817918308352.svg?logo=discord)](https://discord.gg/HNePVyX3cp)

-If you need help with installation and/or usage of the tools, please join our [Discord server](https://discord.gg/HNePVyX3cp) where community members can best help you.
+If you need help with the installation and/or usage of the tools, please join our [Discord server](https://discord.gg/HNePVyX3cp) where community members can best help you.

 **Please avoid opening GitHub issues for support requests or questions!**